 In 1991, another project was recorded called "Reviving", using songs I had written over a four year period.
 The most popular and well received song on the album was and still is "Thou Art There".

 In 1995, another musical career began.
 I was afforded various opportunities to perform the National Anthem.
 Since that time, God has opened doors for me to work with the Pittsburgh Pirates and Cincinnati Reds (Major League Baseball).
 Other doors also opened to sing for the Charlotte Hornets (NBA), the University of Kentucky Men's basketball team, the Cincinnati Bengals (NFL), and the Charlotte Sting (WNBA).
 In the same year, another milestone was achieved for our ministry, when the first of several invitations were extended to perform for the Trinity Broadcasting Network in Richmond, Indiana.

-In the Fall of 2013, another trip to the studio became possible; as work began on the project, “Determined”.
-This new CD features 10 songs including: “O Most High”, “Go With God”, “Hanging By A Thread” and also the title track, “Determined”.
-As with the previous record “Reviving”, it was also released on the Jettstream label for airplay and marketing purposes.
+In the Fall of 2013, another trip to the studio became possible; as work began on the project, "Determined".
+This new CD featured 10 songs including: "O Most High", "Go With God", "Hanging By A Thread" and also the title track, "Determined".
+As with the previous record "Reviving", it was also released on the Jettstream label for airplay and marketing purposes.